DemocracyEarth/paper/FAQ/FAQ-en.md

 <a name="question-6"></a>
 **6 - How can non-accredited investors participate?**

-Non-accredited investors can participate in our ICO which will be held on 2Q 2018.
+Non-accredited investors can participate in our public token sale targeted for 2Q 2018.

 <a name="question-7"></a>
 **7 - What cryptocurrencies will be accepted?**

 For the pre-sale: BTC // BCH // ETH .
+Wire transfers are also acceptable.

 For the ICO: BTC // BCH // ETH // XRP // LTC // XMR // ZEC .